The Upland Soul

 Five years ago, I was setting up a new-to-me Model 70 chambered in 7mm Remington Magnum, and needed a new set of scope rings.
 I stumbled upon the DNZ Game Reaper one-piece scope mounts and they piqued my interest for this particular set up.
 They seemed pretty idiot-proof, and I am supremely qualified to evaluate such a claim.

-I don’t think I’ve touched this mount once, other than swapping scopes.
-I’ve logged hundreds of miles on foot and in the mountains with no issues at all.
-I’m one of those guys who makes witness marks on the mounting screws and the body of the scope itself, and there’s never been and loosening or unwanted rotation.
+Since installation, I don’t think I’ve touched this mount once, other than swapping scopes.
+I’ve logged hundreds of miles on foot and in the mountains with no issues at all, installed per DNZ’s directions — no thread locker, use a torque driver, etc..
+I’m one of those guys who makes witness marks on the mounting screws and the body of the scope itself, and there’s never been any loosening or unwanted rotation.

-If a bulletproof and reliable piece of kit is more important to you than (perhaps) aesthetics, the DNZ Game Reaper is going to be hard to beat.
+If you want an absolutely bomb-proof scope mount, the DNZ Game Reaper is going to be hard to beat.

 Total